-The Company's practice is to reward the achievement of specific performance goals as established in the annual executive short-term incentive plan.
-All executives receive annual performance reviews by their direct manager and the Compensation Committee reviews the performance ratings of each NEO.
-At the beginning of each calendar year, the CEO creates specific performance targets and goals based on strategic goals set by the Company.
+At the beginning of each calendar year, the CEO creates specific performance targets and goals for his role based on strategic goals set by the Company.
 The Compensation Committee reviews and approves the CEO's goals at its annual February Committee meeting and presents the goals to the full Board for their information and review.
-The Compensation Committee reviews the CEO's performance targets quarterly.
+The Compensation Committee quarterly reviews the CEO's performance relative to his targets.
 At the end of the year, the Compensation Committee reviews the CEO's year-end results as part of its overall CEO annual performance review process.

-The CEO's key performance goals for 2010 generally related to strategic planning, financial performance, safety targets, diversified energy resource management, regulatory and legislative matters, succession planning, governance, and customer value delivery.
-The Compensation Committee also reviews the results of the Company's 360-degree survey for each NEO.
-This is a standardized performance survey conducted every other year that includes feedback from peers within the Company, direct reports, and the direct manager on multiple leadership performance categories.
-In addition, the Compensation Committee annually reviews the performance ratings of all NEO's and other executives.
+The CEO's key performance goals for 2011 generally related to strategic planning, financial performance, safety targets, diversified energy resource management, regulatory and legislative matters, succession planning, governance, and customer value delivery.